psyfix/Offensive-Security-Notes/Application Security/Containers.md

 - All client certificates should be configured and set in the kube-config files.
 (Anything that wants to talk to the server api)

 ![[Pasted image 20250629103055.png]]
-Showing typical certificate setup for a Kubernetes server.

-ETCD Server

-Kubelet Server
-- Each node within the kubelet requires its own certificate.
-- The node certificates should include the group object SYSTEM:NODES
-- The node certificates are then defined within the kubelet-config file.

-#### Clients
-Scheduler
-Administrators
-Kube Controller Manager
-Kube Proxy

-Authorization
-- What can they do?
-	- RBAC Authorization
-	- ABAC Authorization
-	- Node Authorization
-	- Webhook mode
-	- Principal of least privilege.

-Network Policies
-- Restricting traffic between containers.

 #### Reviewing TLS Security